adithya-reji/tstall/README.md

 * `install`:  Install package/packages on the system with the specified/available package manager and assign custom label to the installed package for easy grouping and management.
 * `remove`: Remove package/packages from the system.
-* `remove-label`: Remove all packages assigned with the label.
+* `remove-label`: Remove all packages assigned with the specified label.
 * `list`: List all the packages installed using tstall.
 * `list-labels`: List all the existing labels.
 * `search`: Search for a package installed using tstall.